2022 United States House of Representatives elections: Reapportionment

 The 2020 United States census determined how many of the 435 congressional districts each state receives for the 2020 redistricting cycle.
-Due to population shifts, California, Illinois, Michigan, New York, Ohio, Pennsylvania, and West Virginia lost one seat.
+Due to population shifts, California, Illinois, Michigan, New York, Ohio, Pennsylvania, and West Virginia each lost one seat.
 Conversely, Colorado, Florida, Montana, North Carolina, and Oregon each gained one seat; and Texas gained two seats.

 New seats

-Six new districts were created and two districts were restored after the 2020 redistricting process:
+Six new districts were created, and two districts were restored, after the 2020 redistricting process:

 Seats eliminated

 The following districts were eliminated and became obsolete:

 Seats with multiple incumbents running

 The following districts had multiple incumbent representatives running, a product of multiple districts merging in redistricting.